Webinar Replay: TSP Lifecycle Funds (L-Funds)

 Those are our big questions that we get about the lifecycle funds.
 I want to move into my observations.
 Because I think it’s important when you’re trying to decide what to do in an investment scenario like this, whether it’s the TSP or something you have in the private sector, you need to look at it from a lot of different angles.
 And of course, I see it from some different perspective than you do because of the work we do with feds and really helping people to understand how these things work.

-My first observation is that when employees ask us, is it best to invest in one of the lifecycle funds, the answer is always compared to what?
+The answer is always compared to what?
 It depends.
-So, compared to staying in the G Fund for your whole career, yes, the lifecycle fund will serve you way better over a long-term career than having all of your money in the G Fund.
+Compared to staying in the G Fund for your whole career, yes, the lifecycle fund will serve you way better over a long-term career than having all of your money in the G Fund.
 Remember, you’re guaranteed not to lose your principal and earnings.
 You’re also guaranteed not to make any money in the G Fund.
 That’s just how it’s structured.

 As you become more savvy over time from an investment standpoint, and as you’re getting closer and closer to that retirement window, we’ve got to up the game with regards to how much attention we’re paying to these types of accounts and get proper guidance.
 Everybody wants the easy way and the lifecycle funds.
 And it’s okay to a point, but there comes a time when the lifecycle funds no longer are the magic button for you.

-Let’s talk about observation number four.
-Generally, I believe that the lifecycle funds are too conservative for younger employees.
-Now I’m not talking about the employees who are in those first three lifecycle funds, the 2065, 60 and 55.
+I’m not talking about the employees who are in those first three lifecycle funds, the 2065, 60 and 55.
 Those are super aggressive.
 But most people don’t choose those because they’re not looking for a 50-year career, a 40-year career.
 Most people say, “Hey, I got 20 years.”
-So, they’re only looking out so far.
+They’re only looking out so far.

 At a time when a younger fed can be taking advantage of all those long-term market gains, the lifecycle funds end up holding them back.
 Let’s dive into that a little bit.
 Let’s say we’re looking at the L 2040 fund.
 It would be designed for those people who plan to need their money about 20 years from now.
 So, you see that over on the right-hand side, the makeup.
 Twenty eight percent of this account is safe or relatively safe for someone that doesn’t need the money for 20 years.